LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

   - Team scheduling preferences
   - Need for balanced division sizes

 *Note: Division structure may change between seasons as game features develop.
-Region-locked divisions may be implemented if server selection becomes available and network stability requires it.*
+Region-locked grand divisions may be implemented if server selection becomes available and network stability requires it.*

 ## 3. Competition Format and Progression